 It is an offence under the Town and Country Planning (Scotland) Act 1997 to fell or to carry out any work on protected trees without permission.
 The offence can carry a fine of up to £20,000.

-Applications for works to protected trees received after 1 March 2014 can now be viewed using the Public Access Register
+Applications for works to protected trees can be viewed using the Public Access Register

 How do I get a Tree Preservation Order (TPO) put on a tree?